Coronavirus: How Irish Lotteries Were Affected

-As the Coronavirus outbreak spreads across the world and social distancing measures are implemented, many users have got in touch to ask if it's still possible to play Irish Lotto during isolation.
+Since the Coronavirus outbreak spread across the world and social distancing measures were implemented, many users have got in touch to ask if it's still possible to play Irish Lotto.

 This page will be updated if the situation changes for any of the games mentioned.

 One of the many questions being asked by users from outside Ireland (where betting on the Irish Lotto is popular) is whether or not it's still possible to bet on the draw.
-In countries such as the UK, all bookmakers have been closed, along with other retail stores, with the aim of reducing the spread of the virus.
+In countries such as the UK, all bookmakers were closed, along with other retail stores, with the aim of reducing the spread of the virus.

-The good news is that it's still possible to place your bets online.
+The good news is that it has still been possible to place your bets online.
 Doing so takes just a couple of minutes, plus you get the added benefit that your entries are stored safely in your account and cannot be lost, stolen or damaged.
 What's more, if you win a prize, you will receive it automatically in your online account.

 Click the button below to pick your Irish Lotto numbers online:

 - Select six numbers from 1-47 or choose a Quick Pick to have your numbers generated for you.

 - Choose which draw(s) you would like to enter: Wednesday, Saturday or both.

 - Decide whether you want to enter a single draw or multiple in advance.

 - Pay for your entries – at this point you can also choose to play on a subscription basis.

 - Sit back and wait for the draw.
 You can check the results from 8pm on draw nights, but don't worry, if you win a prize you will be notified by email.